-If you’re selling products online, then your business must have something unique to offer.
-Some have identified why this is, but many more haven’t, which often means missing out on sales.
+If you’re selling products online, whether you’re B2C or B2B, then your business must have something unique to offer.
+Some have identified what this unique element is, but many more haven’t.

 What is a unique selling proposition?